Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 The **benefit** is a clean project directory that only contains the user code as well as [configuration files](#configuration-settings) for [components:](#software-components).
 This keeps a [repository](#repository-contents) small and makes it easy to upgrade to a [new pack version](#plm-of-configuration-files).

-> **Notes:**
->
+!!!
+Note
-> - During development of a software pack you may [install a repository](build-tools.md#install-a-repository) that contains the source of the software pack.
+    - During development of a software pack you may [install a repository](build-tools.md#install-a-repository) that contains the source of the software pack.
-> - You may copy the content of a software pack to your project workspace and provide a [path to the pack](YML-Input-Format.md#pack).
+    - You may copy the content of a software pack to your project workspace and provide a [path to the pack](YML-Input-Format.md#pack).

 ## Project Examples